international employment law firm alliance L&E Global

 • Limitation of object – the obligation must be established in relation to a determined object.
 It must not exceed the limits of what is considered reasonable to protect the former employer’s interests;

 • Fair compensation – the parties may negotiate what is reasonable on a case-by-case basis based on the extension of the non-compete obligation, non-compete period, object and geographic restriction.
-If it will be a broad restriction (i.e., the former employee cannot work for any company that is a competitor of the former employer) the recommendation is to pay, during the period of the non-compete obligation after termination, the amount the former employee would earn as his/ her ordinary compensation if he/she remained employed for such period.
+If it will be a broad restriction (i.e., the former employee cannot work for any company that is a competitor of the former employer) the recommendation is to pay, during the period of the non-compete obligation after termination, the amount the former employee would earn as their ordinary compensation if they remained employed for such period.
 Law experts agree that a fair compensation must correspond to the last compensation multiplied by the number of months for the non-compete obligation.

 Non-solicitation of customers / employees